-On Sunday, February 4th, we will be holding two Latin workshops and private lessons in Chumash Auditorium with several of our professional staff!
+On Sunday, February 2nd, we will be holding workshops and private lessons with several of our professional staff!
 We are offering some great deals for both the workshop and private lessons.
 Don't miss this excellent opportunity to obtain instruction and valuable dance insights from these top dance professionals!

 The topics for each workshop are listed below.